sundanc/auto_scripts/README.md

 We've created a detailed tutorial to help you get the most out of the IT Arsenal:

 **[How to Use IT Arsenal: Your One-Stop IT Automation Solution](docs/using_it_arsenal.md)**

-This guide covers:
-- Installation and setup
-- Detailed usage instructions for all tool categories
-- Advanced features and integrations
-- Creating your own arsenal-compatible scripts
-- Troubleshooting common issues
-- Best practices for IT automation

-Whether you're new to the toolkit or looking to master advanced features, this comprehensive guide will help you leverage the full power of the IT Arsenal.

 ## Directory Structure